 I wound up back at home, in debt, without a job or a car and living with my mom, longing for the adventurous life I’d left behind.
 I remember during a job interview the woman looked at me and said ‘But you’re just going to leave again’ and I had trouble convincing her that it wasn’t so, when I knew deep inside that she was probably right.

 At the end of 2004, after working in a crappy job for a year and a half, I did leave again.
 I boarded a plane to Seoul, TEFL certificate in hand, terrified and excited.
 I didn’t know it at the time, but that was only the beginning, and I haven’t lived in Canada since.
-I’ve visited more than 30 more countries, several of them more than once, and lived in South Korea, Scotland, and Vietnam.
+I’ve visited more than 50 countries, several of them more than once, and lived in South Korea, Scotland, Vietnam, New Zealand, and Oman.
 I’ve had some amazing experiences, met some fascinating people, and seen landscapes that have taken my breath away.
 I wouldn’t change it for anything.

 I believe in slow travel, in experiencing a country and its people and seeing how they really live, rather than just visiting the touristy places.
 I take my time, wander back streets and alleyways, sit in parks and just watch.
 I often find that when other travelers say you can ‘do’ a place in a day, I can keep myself quite busy for three or four days, or if three days are required, I want a week.